-- For smaller banks, the U.S. regulatory system works well and is robust during a crisis. - That system includes deposit insurance, high-quality monitoring of banks, and a clear, credible resolution regime. - For large banks and non-bank financial firms, monitoring is more difficult and the resolution regime is unclear. - Key improvements would be to develop a credible resolution regime for large financial institutions, and to upgrade monitoring. - The Fed's lender of last resort and monetary policy functions mean that it will have to remain closely involved in the regulatory structure. - Systemic risk regulation has been widely discussed, but the debate strikes me as too broad and unfocused at this point.
+- For smaller banks, the U.S. regulatory system works well and is robust during a crisis. - This is important: It solved a problem that plagued our nation for decades. - For large banks and non-bank financial firms, monitoring is more difficult and the resolution regime is unclear. - Key improvements would be to develop a credible resolution regime for large financial institutions, and to upgrade monitoring. - The Fed's lender of last resort and monetary policy functions mean that it will have to remain closely involved in the regulatory structure. - The systemic risk regulation debate needs to sharpen up.